gbdev/pandocs/src/MBC6.md

 means the operation has finished and you should exit the mode using the
 $F0 command.
 A status of $10 indicates a timeout.

-Programming must be done by first erasing a sector, activating write mode, writing out 128 bytes (aligned), then writing any value (except
+Programming must be done by first erasing a sector, activating program mode, writing out 128 bytes (aligned), then writing any value (except
 $F0) to the final address again to commit the write, waiting for the status to indicate completion, and writing $F0 to any address to exit program mode.
-If a sector is not erased first programming will not work properly.
+If a sector is not erased first, programming will not work properly.
 In some cases it will only allow the stored bytes to be anded instead of replaced; in others it just won't work at all.
 The only way to set the bits back to 1 is to erase the sector entirely.
 It is recommended to check the flash to make sure all bytes were written properly and re-write (without erasing) the 128 byte block if some bits didn't get set to 0 properly.
-After writing all blocks in a sector Flash Write Enable should be set to 0.
+After writing all blocks in a sector, Flash Write Enable should be set to 0.

+In addition to the 1 MiB, the flash has a hidden 256 byte region that can be made accessible by the read hidden region command.

+Erasing and programming the hidden 256 byte region works the same as for the "main" flash, just use the dedicated commands instead.
+It also needs to be programmed in 128 byte chunks, so the program hidden region command needs to be used twice to program the whole 256 bytes.

 The last byte of the erase sector command needs to be written to an address that lies within the sector that you want to erase.
 There are